User-Centric Joint Access-Backhaul Design for Full-Duplex Self-Backhauled Wireless Networks: System Model

 \subsection{Network Model}

-Consider the downlink transmission of a wireless network with full-duplex self-backhauling, where $N$ SBSs $\{b_n \mid n \in \mathcal{N} \triangleq \{1,2,\dots,N\}\}$ cooperatively serve $K$ users $\{u_k \mid k \in \mathcal{K} \triangleq \{1,2,\dots,K\}\}$ and each of them is connected to the core network through an MBS $b_0$ with in-band wireless backhaul.
+Consider the downlink transmission of a wireless network with full-duplex self-backhauling, where $N$ SBSs $\{b_n \mid n \in \mathcal{N} \triangleq \{1,2,\dots,N\}\}$ cooperatively serve $K$ single-antenna users $\{u_k \mid k \in \mathcal{K} \triangleq \{1,2,\dots,K\}\}$ and are all connected to an MBS $b_0$ through in-band wireless backhaul.
+Each SBS is enabled by a full-duplex radio with $L+1$ antennas: one for receiving at the wireless backhaul (from the MBS to SBSs) and $L$ for transmitting at the access link (from SBSs to users).
+Here, for practical interest, we have adopted the antenna-conserved full-duplex model for each SBS as discussed in \cite{Aryafar_Mobicom12}, where each antenna is associated with a pair of Tx/Rx RF chains and only half the number of RF chains (either Tx or Rx) can be used at each time, as in legacy multi-antenna node.
 The MBS is equipped with $M$ antennas.
-Each SBS is enabled by a full-duplex radio with $L+1$ antennas: one for receiving at the wireless backhaul (from the MBS to SBSs) and $L$ for transmitting at the access link (from SBSs to users).
-Each user is equipped with a single antenna.
-It is assumed that the users that cannot be served by SBSs will be served by the MBS directly on other orthogonal resource blocks, which is not considered in this paper for simplicity.
+In addition to providing backhaul for the SBSs, we assume that the MBS can also do access to serve its own users directly on other orthogonal resource blocks.
+This direct access transmission design is a well-known multi-user beamforming problem, thus is not considered in this paper for simplicity.